classicwuhao/qmaxuse/README.md

 A user can choose to use pre-built libraries.
 The pre-built libraries are located [here](solver).
 Currently, the pre-built libraries are tested under Windows 10 and MacOS.
 For linux, please follow the instructions [here](https://github.com/Z3Prover/z3).

 ### 2.3 MaxUSE Support
 QMaxUSE is fully compatible with MaxUSE.
 Everything is supported by MaxUSE is runnable in QMaxUSE including finding as many satisfiable features as it can and pinpointing all possible OCL conflicting constraints.
-Details about MaxUSE are described [here] (https://link.springer.com/article/10.1007/s10270-020-00849-8).
+Details about MaxUSE are described [here](https://link.springer.com/article/10.1007/s10270-020-00849-8).

 ## 3. USEAGE